alissa-huskey/python-class/docs/practices/data-inspection.md

 your last ipython session.
 (Change the `~1` to `~2` go get the second to last, and so on.)
 You can also use `%hist` for short.

-You can use this to review everything you typed during data introspection exercise.
+You can use this to review everything you typed during data inspection exercise.

 ```{code-block} python